Angelesia splendens

 Angelesia splendens is a tree in the family Chrysobalanaceae.
 The specific epithet splendens is from the Latin meaning 'shining', referring to surfaces of the dried leaves.

 Description

 Angelesia splendens grows up to 25 m tall.
 The bark is smooth to scaly.
 The ellipsoid fruits measure up to 1.3 cm long.
 The strong durable timber is locally used for railway ties and in saltwater construction.
 The fruit is considered edible.

 Distribution and habitat

-Angelesia splendens is native to Thailand and western Malesia.
-Its habitat is dipterocarp forests, swamps and seashores to 400 m altitude.
+Angelesia splendens is native to southern Thailand and western and central Malesia (Peninsular Malaysia, Sumatra, Borneo, Java, Sulawesi, and the Philippines).
+Its habitat is dipterocarp forests, swamps and seashores to 400 m elevation.